felixcool200/rust-snake-pancurses/README.md

 # rust-snake-pancurses
-A simple snake game written in rust using the pancurses.
+A simple snake game written in rust using the pancurses library.